kamccall/nim-endpoint-samples/README.md

    - run command `conda activate nim_demo` (makes the new `nim_demo` environment the active anaconda environment)
 4. obtain an nvidia NGC API key
    - login to (https://catalog.ngc.nvidia.com/)
-   - in the upper right corner, click on <your login name>, and then select `Setup` from the menu
+   - in the upper right corner, click on your login name, and select `NV-Developer` as the organization name (or ensure it is already set to that)
+   - in the upper right corner, select `Setup` from the menu
    - in the upper section **Keys/Secrets**, click on the green box `Generate API Key`
    - in the upper right, click on the green box `+ Generate API Key`
    - after you **CONFIRM** that you wish to generate a key, immediately **COPY** and **SAVE** that key somewhere! (text file, onenote, somewhere!)